 New methods and device for the management of keratoconus

-Vision Engineering Italy has invented and patented Chromo4Vis, the medical device of teranostica that will personalize the treatment of corneal cross-linking for the treatment of keratoconus.
+Vision Engineering Italy has invented and patented the method and theranostic device that will personalize the corneal cross-linking treatment of keratoconus.

 Keratoconus is a degenerative corneal disease; it is the primary cause of corneal transplantation in affects young people worldwide.

 Keratoconus has been treated by riboflavin/UV-A corneal cross-linking for more than ten years.
 Corneal cross-linking consists of instilling drops of riboflavin (vitamin B2) on the cornea, after corneal de-epithelialization, for about 30 minutes and then illuminating the tissue with an Ultraviolet lamp (UV-A) for 30 minutes.
 The purpose of the treatment is to stiffen the corneal tissue, which is weakened by the disease, through a chemical photo-polymerization process.
 Although the treatment is effective in more than half of cases, there are severe complications that may threaten corneal tissue.

 Vision Engineering Italy is committed to developing new corneal cross-linking procedures that may be more safe and effective than standard treatment.
 In the last years, corneal cross-linking can be performed without removing the corneal epithelium, thus eliminating almost all the complications caused by standard treatment.
 The clinical outcomes of the first transepithelial procedures (so-called because the epithelium is not removed), however, were controversial, as many protocols showed not to be effective.
 The founders of Vision Engineering Italy participated in the development and validation of transepithelial corneal cross-linking with iontophoresis, the only transepithelial protocol which has been shown to be effective in controlled studies.